lana/backend-challenge/README.md

 The server must support concurrent invocations of those operations: any of them may be invoked at any time, while other operations are still being performed, even for the same basket.

-The client must connect user input with those operations via the protocol exposed by the server.

-We don't have any DBAs at Cabify, so the service shouldn't use any external databases of any kind.
+At this stage, the service shouldn't use any external databases of any kind, but it should be possible to add one easily in the future.

 Using Go, implement a checkout service and its client that fulfils these requirements.

 Examples:

-    Items: VOUCHER, TSHIRT, MUG
+    Items: PEN, TSHIRT, MUG
     Total: 32.50€

-    Items: VOUCHER, TSHIRT, VOUCHER
+    Items: PEN, TSHIRT, PEN
     Total: 25.00€

-    Items: TSHIRT, TSHIRT, TSHIRT, VOUCHER, TSHIRT
+    Items: TSHIRT, TSHIRT, TSHIRT, PEN, TSHIRT
-    Total: 81.00€
+    Total: 65.00€

-    Items: VOUCHER, TSHIRT, VOUCHER, VOUCHER, MUG, TSHIRT, TSHIRT
+    Items: PEN, TSHIRT, PEN, PEN, MUG, TSHIRT, TSHIRT
-    Total: 74.50€
+    Total: 62.50€

-**The code should:**
+**The solution should:**

+- Be written in Go (let us know if this is your first time!)
 - Build and execute in a Unix operating system.
-- Be written as production-ready code.
-You will write production code.
+- Focus on solving the business problem (less boilerplate!)
+- Have a clear structure.
-- Be easy to grow and easy to add new functionality.
+- Be easy to grow with new functionality.
-- Have notes attached, explaining the solution and why certain things are included and others are left out.
-- If submitted as a compressed package, its size must not exceed 20MB.
+- Not include binaries or dependencies.

+**Bonus Points For:**

+- Unit tests
+- Functional tests
+- Dealing with money as integers
+- Formatting money output
+- Useful comments
+- Documentation
+- Docker images / CI
+- Commit messages (include .git in zip)
+- Thread-safety
+- Clear scalability